jparsoft/seguros/README.md

 ## Test

-Dillinger uses a number of open source projects to work properly:
+Api Seguros uses a number of open source projects to work properly:

 - Mocha
 - Supertest